moysklad/api-remap-1.2-doc-in/source/includes/workbook/_workbook_webhooks.md

 A webhook is a mechanism for sending notifications when an event occurs in the system, to which the client application is subscribed.

 An event is a change in the state of a system.
-For example, events are: creation of a new product, change of fields at the counterparty, deleting the buyer's order.
+For example, events are: creation of a new product, change of fields at the counterparty, deleting the Sales Order.
 The notification will be a POST method request that will contain the following information about the occurred event: its type and a link to the changed object.
 For example, when changing the product name, a notification will be sent containing a link to the modified product.

 The webhook itself contains a description of the change (object type and a link to the changed object), which is sent to the specified url.